 All I can really do is check the company’s website or ask to see their sustainable travel policies, and trust that they are following their own responsible tourism guidelines if they have them.
 Although that’s not a task that’s as easy as it sounds.

-Curious, I checked a handful of the websites of the companies we’ve recently used, as well as the sites of some of a few big global travel companies that offer luxury holidays like, for example, Thomson.co.uk and found that while many do have impressive sustainable travel policies, they’re often not on the main travel site that ordinary travellers use to do research or make bookings, but are buried within the corporate site of the parent company, for example, in the case of Thomson, on the site of TUI Travel PLC.
+Curious, I checked a handful of the websites of the companies we’ve recently used, as well as the sites of some of a few big global travel companies that offer luxury holidays like Thomson in the UK and and found that while many do have impressive sustainable travel policies, they’re often not on the main travel site that ordinary travellers use to do research or make bookings, but are buried within the corporate site of the parent company, for example, in the case of Thomson, on the site of TUI Travel PLC.
 That’s great for investors but these are also things that the average traveller wants to know.
 Don’t they?
 Or do they?
-Maybe they don’t.

 I guess once the trip is underway, I can observe the everyday reality on the ground, I can ask questions of staff and people I encounter, I can also adjust my own behaviour and watch how and where I spend my money.
 But what happens if I witness practices I’m uncomfortable with or conduct that bothers me because it’s not as responsible as it should or can be, or as sustainable as the company’s guidelines suggest?

-Is it up to the ordinary traveller – and indeed, the travel writer – to provide travel companies with feedback on how they could change their ways and improve their responsible tourism practices?
-Should we really be telling travel companies how to run their businesses?
+Is it up to the ordinary traveller — and indeed, the travel writer — to provide travel companies with feedback on how they could change their ways and improve their responsible tourism practices?
 Do we have the right?
 Or should we just be making sure that if we see something we don’t like we use different companies next time we travel?
 What do you think?